redpesk-core/afb-app-manager/docs/overview.md

 These components are **afm-system-daemon** and **afm-user-daemon**.
-They provides infrastructure for installing, uninstalling, launching, terminating, stopping and resuming applications in a multi user secure environment.
+They provides infrastructure for installing, uninstalling, launching, terminating, pausing and resuming applications in a multi user secure environment.

 A third component exists in the framework, the binder **afb-daemon**.